oicr-gsi/shesmu/docs/tutorial.md

 ## Identifiers
-All identifier is Shesmu, including olive definitions, function names, action names, and variables must begin with a lowercase letter a-z, followed by an number of underscores, lowercase letters a-z, and decimal digits.
+All identifier is Shesmu, including olive definitions, function names, action names, and variables must begin with a lowercase letter a-z, followed by any number of underscores, lowercase letters a-z, and decimal digits.

 Olive definitions, function names, action names, and variables exist in different